 How to apply?

-Once after all the aforementioned tasks are done and when you are aware of the deadline and ready to apply, it’s important for you to get organized.
+Once after all the aforementioned tasks are done and when you are aware of the deadline and ready to apply, you need to get organized.
 Then read the qualification, guidelines required by the sponsor (for scam alert, read it carefully ).

-Few may require different requirements like membership verification, valid study permit and etc depending on scholarships.
+Few may require different requirements like membership verification, valid study permit, etc depending on scholarships.

 Many scholarships require you to write an essay, so start working on those essays early, and ask the teachers or peers for honest feedback.